-- maintains complex risk assessment metrics by creating analytics that identify audit red flags; - harmonizes, cleanses, normalizes, and joins relevant data tables; - maintains a growing library of data tables that provide information and support the detection of irregularities; - creates interactive dashboards and visualizations to assist users in better understanding and prioritizing program areas for audits, investigations, and evaluations; - shares analytic methodologies and processes with various external government agencies, including the Department of Homeland Security, Department of Defense, U.S. Agency for International Development Office of Inspector General, Pandemic Response Accountability Committee (PRAC), Department of Health and Human Services, Amtrak, National Aeronautics and Space Administration, Department of Education Office of Inspector General, Small Business Administration Office of Inspector General, General Services Administration Office of Inspector General, and others; and - collaborates with various inter-governmental agencies, committees, and third-party vendors to stay informed about emerging analytic technologies, techniques, tools, and methodologies.
+- maintains complex risk assessment metrics by creating analytics that identify audit red flags; - harmonizes, cleanses, normalizes, and joins relevant data tables; - maintains a growing library of data tables that provide information and support the detection of irregularities; - creates interactive dashboards and visualizations to assist users in better understanding and prioritizing program areas for audits, investigations, and evaluations; - shares analytic methodologies and processes with various external government agencies, including the Department of Homeland Security, Department of Defense, U.S. Agency for International Development Office of Inspector General, PRAC, Department of Health and Human Services, Amtrak, National Aeronautics and Space Administration, Department of Education Office of Inspector General, Small Business Administration Office of Inspector General, General Services Administration Office of Inspector General, and others; - collaborates with various inter-governmental agencies, committees, and third-party vendors to stay informed about emerging analytic technologies, techniques, tools, and methodologies; and - continues to work closely with CIGIE's Pandemic Analytics Center of Excellence's data sharing program and analytics effort in mining data for the benefit of many federal agencies and Offices of Inspectors General.